Text size

 What you need

-• your personal details and proof of identity
+• your proof of identity

-• the account details
+• the E-Toll Account details

 • the tag/s (for an E-Toll Tag Account)

-• a copy of the deceased's Will.
+• a copy of the will for the person who has died.

 You'll also need one of the following documents:

-• a completed Advice of Death form
+• a completed PDF form – Advice of Death

 • the death certificate (original or copy)